 ^^ See among others the exchange between TMP and CMIA over the role of carbon markets in forest protection, reported on REDD Monitor: http://redd-monitor.org.

 ^^ Karsenty and Ongolo (2011) ‘Can “fragile states” decide to reduce their deforestation?
 The inappropriate use of the theory of incentives with respect to the REDD mechanism.’
 Forest Policy and Economics.

 ^^ Indigenous Peoples and Allies Call for a Moratorium on REDD+ http://climate-connections.org.

 ^^ Interview with Joseph Stiglitz in Pittsburgh 23 September 2009; min 1:30 http://youtube.com.

-Full Disclosure: Part of REDD-Monitor’s funding comes from FERN.
+Full Disclosure: REDD-Monitor has been funded by FERN.
 Click here for all of REDD-Monitor’s funding sources.